-Fossil fuels to be put back in the ground?
+Fossil fuels back to the ground?

 It seems that fueling up your car at the gas station can become a hassle nowadays, but is there an alternative?
 One problem that has steadily loomed over the horizon is that fossil fuels are not environmentally sustainable and pollute the Earth.
 Aside from shifting to electric vehicles, what about existing cars on the road, and is there something that can be done?
 Porsche certainly thinks so.